ripter/puckjs/log.md

 ### Puck keeps crashing
 So I have an ongoing problem.
 The puck freezes.
 I suspect it is because I am sending too many pull requests too fast.
 I need ot step up my game to handle this communication.

+I have two ways I could try and fix this issue.
+The first would be to not send a new command until I have recieved something back from the last command.
+That would solve the backlog issue.

+I could also stop using `Puck.eval` and `Puck.write` and use `Puck.connection` instead.
+This would give use full control of how we send and reconstruct the data from the Bluetooth LTE.
+We might need this level of control, but I'm intrested to see how much longer we can hold out.
+Let's try fixing it with our trusty `Puck.eval` and `Puck.write` methods.